SERVICES & PROGRAMS>

 For more information or to register for these training programs, please call 514-485-7233.

-The complete list of AGI's winter course schedule can be downloaded HERE.
+The complete schedule of AGI's spring and summer training courses can be downloaded HERE.

 This enormously popular 8-hour course teaches basic principles in dementia caregiving.
-Understand how dementia affects the brain, how to communicate, interact, adapt to behavioural challenges and diffuse challenging situations.
+You will gain an understanding of how dementia affects the brain, how to communicate, interact, and adapt to behavioural challenges as well as how to diffuse challenging situations.
+Cost 90$

 Communication Skills Workshop

-It is estimated that in the early stages of Alzheimer’s, people comprehend about one in four of the words they hear.
+It is estimated that in the early stages of Alzheimer’s, individuals comprehend about one in four of the words they hear.
 Given such serious language impairment, how can we communicate effectively?
-This 3-hour course provides participants with the tools needed to make good communication a reality.
+This 3-hour course provides participants with the tools needed to make meaningful communication a reality.
+Cost $40.

-This 8-hour, hands-on workshop allows caregivers to practice skills needed to calm catastrophic reactions and to understand and manage responsive behaviours.
+This 8-hour hands-on workshop allows caregivers to practice skills needed to calm catastrophic reactions and to understand and manage responsive behaviours.
+Cost $90.